Qiskit/qiskit-addon-cutting/docs/_templates/autosummary/class_no_inherited_members.rst

 {#
-   This is very similar to the default class template, except this one is used when we don't want to generate any inherited methods.
-Since we don't generate any inherited methods, we include a show-inheritance call to give users an indication there may be inherited class members.
+   This is a copy of the default class template from the sphinx repository, with a few minor changes.
+First, we do not render any inherited members.
+   Since we don't generate any inherited members, we include a show-inheritance call to give users an indication there may be inherited class members.
    Additionally, we also prevent duplication of the __init__ method by removing it from the automethod call in the default.
 -#}

 {{ fullname | escape | underline}}